g3n1uss/time-series-lstm-experiments/README.md

 ## Going deeper has no effect

 The dataset contains only 144 observations, maybe that is why going deeper or introducing more neurons (memory blocks) does not really affect the results.
-In fact, when using multiple, recent time steps to make the prediction for the next time step leads to even worse results, which is strange.
+Another possibility is that the entire dataset can be pretty well approximated by `sin(x) + x` function, which has only few parameters; using 1 LSTM has 12 parameters, which is enough to approximate that function.
+Another strange result is that when using multiple, recent time steps to make the prediction for the next time step leads to even worse results.

 ## Normalization
 ### Concern